jaimetur/PhotoMigrator/ROADMAP.md

 ## 3.0.0 (10/02/2025):
 ### TODO:
-- [ ] Add option to remove orphan assets in Immich Photos
 - [ ] Add option to remove All assets in Immich/Synology Photos
 - [ ] Add option to remove Albums in Immich/Synology Photos
 - [ ] Update RELEASES-NOTES.md